A Life-Changing Catastrophic Injury

 If your spine is injured, it can involve several months or years of treatments or using adaptive devices.

-Compensation for a spinal cord injury may include medical costs, personal care, rehabilitation, and more.
+Compensation for a spinal cord injury or other catastrophic injuries may include medical costs, personal care, rehabilitation, and more.

-An experienced spinal cord injury attorney, such as those at Minton Law, can help you recover damages for:
+An experienced spinal cord injury lawyer, like the attorneys at Minton Law, can help you recover damages for:

 - Lost wages